dddrrreee/cs140e-23win/labs/14-vm-ops/MEMORY-ORDER-cheatsheet.md

 Operations to add ordering:
-  - DMB (2.6.1): all explicit [load/store, but not instruction fetch] before DMB are globally observed before any explicit [load/store] after is observered.
+  - DMB (2.6.1): all explicit [load/store, but not instruction fetch] before DMB are globally *observed* before any explicit [load/store] after is observered.

-    *HOWEVER*: does not guarantee *completion* of load/store. especially does not guarantee completion of non-load/store operations.  [page table, tlb flush, etc]  So, in general today, doesn't seem to help us much.
+    *HOWEVER*: does not guarantee *completion* of load/store.
+    Especially does not guarantee completion of non-load/store operations.
+    [page table, tlb flush, etc]  So, in general today, doesn't seem to help us much.

   - DSB (2.6.2):  includes all cache, tlb and branch prediction maintanance ops as well as load/store.